sscansan/genomics_and_GWAS_tutorials/README.md

 2. b.
 Plot of the top significant SNPs identified in the above GWAS.

+   <small>Points are jittered around their respective chromosome, not representing the chromosome position.</small>

 <img src="Figures/top_SNPs_comb.png" height="350px">

-and a zoom in the chromosome 3 above LOD 3.5.
+and a zoom in the chromosome 3 above the 99.99 percentile (LOD score = 4.71).

 <img src="Figures/SNP_chr3_top.png" height="350px">